-‘Flood’ by James Joyce is a three stanza poem that was written in 1915, and is separated into sets of four lines, or quatrains.
+‘Flood’ by James Joyce is a three-stanza poem that was written in 1915 and is separated into sets of four lines, or quatrains.
 Joyce has chosen to structure this piece with a consistent rhyme scheme.
 It follows the pattern of abab cdcd eaea.
 A reader should take particular note of the recycling of the ‘a’ rhyme that appears in the last stanza.
 This creates a unifying circular motion to the stanzas, bringing the reader back to the beginning.

 Joyce has also chosen to imbue this piece with a constant metrical pattern.
 The first three lines of each stanza are written in iambic tetrameter.
 This means that the lines are divided up into four sets of two beats, or iambs.
 Additionally, the first of these beats is unstressed and the second stressed The final line of every stanza is only half the length of the preceding ones with two sets of two beats per line.

-The poem was original published in Pomes Penyeach, a collection that contained thirteen short poems written between the years of 1904 and 1924.
+The poem was originally published in Pomes Penyeach, a collection that contained thirteen short poems written between the years of 1904 and 1924.
 The volume was published by Shakespeare and Company and its title references the French word for apple, “pommes,” and their sale for only a penny.

 Summary of Flood

 The poem begins with the speaker describing how the “Goldbrown” vines that were once staunchly connected to rocks have been moved away by the flood.
 They are floating in the water, which has come and taken what it wanted.
 The “flood is “sated” now but continues to rage.
 All this occurs while the sky looks on with “disdain.”